nebtex/old-omniql/README.md

 plan:
  - do an initial version, working
  - build omniql on omniql
- - when we have a decent version open-source with the appropriate licence. where we can maintain the right to patent, and make money

 clients:
  - large organization that has many team of different backgrounds